ElTyranos/CFP_Wiki/troubleshooting/in-compatibilities.md

 ## Modular compatibility
 _These mods work with CFP, and also without.
 CFP will enhance mod's experience and reciprocally._
-* [Fullscreen Barbershop](https://steamcommunity.com/sharedfiles/filedetails/?id=2220326926) [N] : new background images from CFP will be available in Fullscreen Barbershop.
+* [Better Barbershop](https://steamcommunity.com/sharedfiles/filedetails/?id=2220326926) [B] : new background images from CFP will be available in Fullscreen Barbershop.
-* [The Catholic Trinity](https://steamcommunity.com/sharedfiles/filedetails/?id=2730456007) [B] : cardinal and popes outfits will apply to TCT systems.
+* [The Catholic Trinity](https://steamcommunity.com/sharedfiles/filedetails/?id=2730456007) [B] : cardinal and popes outfits will apply to TCT systems. **OUTDATED**
-* ~~[Way of  Kings : Artifact module](https://steamcommunity.com/sharedfiles/filedetails/?id=2338100388) [B] : Historical artifacts of this mod will be displayed on characters when equipped.~~ **DISCONTINUED since Royal Court**

 _[B] CFP must run before.
 [A] CFP must run after.
 [N] Load order does not matter._